How To Start A Successful Music Career

 By submitting your info, you agree to send it to Tom Hess Music Corporation who will process and use it according to their privacy policy.

-Amateurs practice something to get it right.
+Amateurs (who struggle to break into the music industry) practice something to get it right.

-Professionals practice to never get it wrong.
+Professionals (who manage to make it in music) practice to never get it wrong.

-So the next time you practice your guitar, instead of trying to play something faster or learn something new, focus on playing whatever you can already play consistently well.
+So, the next time you practice your guitar, instead of trying to play something faster or learn something new, focus on playing whatever you can already play consistently well.

 Think about a professional guitar player like Eric Clapton.

-Tip #1: Practice under stress.
+Practice under stress.

 Play your instrument while standing.
 Play while walking around.
 Play with unfamiliar instrument settings and tone.
 Play with your eyes closed.
 Practice at slightly faster tempos than you'll need for the show.

-Tip #2: Play through mistakes
+Play through mistakes

 Nobody plays at 100% during a show.
 Nobody.